TCP vs UDP - What's the Difference?

 The TCP 3-Way Handshake

-Before any data is exchanged over TCP, a connection is established in three steps: (1) the client sends a SYN packet with a random initial sequence number; (2) the server responds with SYN-ACK, acknowledging the client's sequence number and sending its own; (3) the client sends ACK, acknowledging the server's sequence number.
+Before any data is exchanged over TCP, a connection is established through the TCP three-way handshake: (1) the client sends a SYN packet with a random initial sequence number; (2) the server responds with SYN-ACK, acknowledging the client's sequence number and sending its own; (3) the client sends ACK, acknowledging the server's sequence number.
 Only after this handshake does application data begin to flow.
 This adds one round-trip time (RTT) of latency before the first byte of data - A significant overhead for short-lived connections like DNS queries.

 When to Use Each Protocol